openmm/openmm/docs-source/usersguide/application/02_running_sims.rst

 the step size (0.004 ps).
 Lots of other integration methods are also available.
 For example, if you wanted to simulate the system at constant energy rather than constant temperature you would use a :code:`VerletIntegrator`\ .
-The available integration methods are listed in Section :ref:`integrators`.
+The available integration methods are listed in Section :numref:`integrators`.
 ::

     simulation = Simulation(pdb.topology, system, integrator)